Intercontinental and transoceanic fixed links: Bataan–Cavite Interlink Bridge

 In October 2020, the Department of Public Works and Highways (DPWH) signed a $59 million engineering design contract, awarded to the joint venture of T. Y. Lin International from the US and Korea's Pyunghwa Engineering Consultants Ltd., who are working in tandem with Geneva-based Renardet S.A. and local firm DCCD Engineering Corporation.

 As of March 2023, the project's detailed engineering design is already 70% complete, according to DPWH.
 The construction of the bridge is targeted to start in late 2023.

 Asia to America

 Bering Strait bridge or tunnel

-There is a proposal is to span the Bering Sea with a bridge or tunnel called the Intercontinental Peace Bridge, the TKM-World Link or the AmerAsian Peace Tunnel.
-This would link the American Cape Prince of Wales, with the Russian Cape Dezhnev.
-The Bering Strait Tunnel would consist of 3 tunnels connecting Alaska and Russia by going through two islands (the Little Diomede (USA) and Big Diomede (Russia)).
+There is a proposal to span the Bering Sea with a bridge or tunnel called the Intercontinental Peace Bridge, the TKM-World Link or the AmerAsian Peace Tunnel.
+This would link the American Cape Prince of Wales with the Russian Cape Dezhnev.
+The link would consist of three tunnels connecting Alaska and Russia via two islands: Little Diomede (USA) and Big Diomede (Russia).
 The longest single tunnel would be 24 mi.
-Since the Bering Sea at the proposed crossing has a maximum known depth of 170 ft, the tunnels might be dug with conventional tunnel boring machines of the type that was employed in the construction of the Channel Tunnel.
+Since the Bering Sea at the site of the proposed crossing has a maximum known depth of 170 ft, the tunnels might be dug with conventional tunnel boring machines of the type used to build the Channel Tunnel.
 The three tunnel proposal is considered to be preferable over a bridge due to severe environmental conditions, especially the inescapable winter ice damage.